masaru9002/kanadle/README.md

 I'll set up a proper backend for it soon.

+Edit: In the middle of making this, I discovered an exact same concept which is way better than this one, so uh time to kms I guess.
+Just FYI I was COMPLETELY unaware of it when making this.

 ## 🎮 How to Play

 1. Try to guess the 4-letter Hiragana word